 CEDR "authorized" user account information and data are protected by the Federal Information Security Management Act (FISMA) and the National Institute of Standards and Technology (NIST) 800-53, state-of-the-art governmental cyber-security rules that ensure CEDR data is secure, trustworthy, and resilient.

-For more information about the CEDR program contact: Dr. Anthony Pierpoint.
+For more information about the CEDR program, please contact Dr. Linh Duong.

 BERYLLIUM BIOBANK (FORMERLY BERYLLIUM BIO-REPOSITORY)